devlai23/PQWGAN-1/README.md

 However this efficiency can also become a drawback when QWGANs are trained on idealized datasets, which are often clean, consistent, and lack real-world variability.
 Because the quantum generator is highly efficient at modeling the exact distribution it is trained on, it may overfit to the training data, learning to replicate specific patterns/relationships without understanding the underlying structure of the data.
 This overfitting can result in poor performance when QWGANs are exposed to noisy, distorted, or incomplete data that deviates from the idealized training set.

 To address this limitation, we incorporated data augmentation techniques to simulate real-world imperfections, such as noise and distortions, which challenge the model to learn more robust and invariant features.

-Objectives:
-Build a Quantum Wasserstein GAN (QWGAN) by integrating a Parameterized Quantum Circuit (PQC) as the generator and a classical neural network as the critic, combining the strengths of quantum computing and classical optimization.
-Apply the QWGAN framework to simple datasets, such as MNIST (handwritten digits) to evaluate its ability to generate realistic and diverse outputs as a proof of concept.
-Incorporate Data Modification Techniques such as Elastic Transforms, Gaussian noise, and Poisson noise to test the robustness of the QWGAN framework.
-Compare QWGAN performance with such data modification techniques against one another.

 # How to Run Through Command Line
 The model takes in multiple hyperparameters like number of qubits and layers.
 An example to run the model is: